dictyBase/Migration/deployment/argoevents.md

 ## Helm Charts Installation

-The official Argo helm charts will do an installation with all of the necessary custom resource definitions, configmaps and controllers required to run both Argo and Argo Events.
+The official Argo Helm charts will do an installation with all of the necessary custom resource definitions, configmaps and controllers required to run both Argo and Argo Events.